 Herraiz serves tapas for openers at El Fogon but his main dish is paella and its variants, not least the fideua (paella made not of rice but noodles).

 One walks down Gran Via, the hub of tourism in Madrid, and one sees tourists drawn irresistibly to the famous rice dish, some of which are provisioned by Paellador, a Spanish franchise company.
 One crosses the Pyrenees and one meets the same brand of paella in mainstream French restaurants.
-And one can’t help but think that Spain has finally made it to the world stage, with the direct and indirect help of such efficient institutions as the Instituto Cervantes and chefs the likes of Alberto Herraiz who has proven in that formidable Land of Haute Cuisine where there seems to be no room for the unFrench, and what isn’t French is automatically deemed an upstart, that dining on Spanish dishes is de buen gusto.
+And one can’t help but think that Spain has finally made it to the world stage, with the direct and indirect help of such efficient institutions as the Instituto Cervantes and chefs the likes of Alberto Herraiz.
+These chefs have proven that dining on Spanish dishes is de buen gusto even in the formidable Land of Haute Cuisine where there seems to be no room for the unFrench, and that which isn’t French is automatically deemed an upstart.

-Typical Spanish dishes are of course just one measure of how far the country has come since it was best known for wallowing in the backwaters of Europe.
+Typical Spanish dishes are of course just one measure of how far the country has come from when it was reputed to wallow in the backwaters of Europe.

 In honor of that heroic uprising, 2 May is celebrated as the Day of the Autonomous Community of Madrid, an official regional holiday.